-Maya Wiley is committed to a New York City where every New Yorker can afford to live with dignity, that’s why she is running for Mayor.
-Maya will fight for New Yorkers of all races, all religions, all classes, all types; so that no matter who we are or how we see ourselves, we can find a home here.
-Her vision is a New York that rises from the ashes of twin pandemics — coronavirus and systemic racism that denies investment to people of color.
+Maya is the progressive choice for New York — her vision is a New York that rises from the ashes of twin pandemics — coronavirus and systemic racism that denies opportunity to people of color.
 New York must rise together; rising above hate, rising from joblessness to dignity, rising from homelessness to hope, rising from an affordability crisis to communities that sustain all of us.

-This is within our reach, but it requires bold leadership that fearlessly confronts the realities New Yorkers face.
-Leadership that marshals all of the government’s resources to make history, not deals; and that transcends the business-as-usual governmental tinkering to make truly transformational progress.
-New Yorkers cannot afford the politics of least resistance and deserve leadership that will beat a path to shared prosperity — to become one city, rising together, out of the ashes and into a future we build and live together.
+This is within our reach, but it requires courageous leadership that fearlessly confronts the realities New Yorkers face.
+Leadership that marshals all of the government’s resources to lift up the people, not Wall Street, Big Tech, or the NYPD.
+Leadership that transcends the business-as-usual governmental tinkering to make truly transformational progress.
+Leadership that will beat a path to shared prosperity — to become one city, rising together, into a future we build and live together.

 Maya Wiley is the leader who will get us there.
 She learned about organizing and fighting for dignity from her father, a civil rights leader, and went on to overcome the challenges of being a Black student at Dartmouth College and Columbia Law School.
 She became a civil rights lawyer and used her expertise to protect a maternity ward in Harlem with the NAACP and to defend our rights at the ACLU.
 Wanting to give back, Maya founded a non-profit and spent the next dozen years dedicated to addressing racism, and later as legal counsel to the mayor.